riboviz/riboviz/docs/developer/style-guide.md

 ## Input and output file names

-riboviz-specific input and output file names must be in snake-case i.e., lower case and delimited by underscores, not hyphens.
+riboviz-specific input and output file names must be in snake-case i.e., lower-case and delimited by underscores, not hyphens.
 Upper-case is permitted for acronyms e.g., `ORF`, `CDS`, `APE`, `TPMs`, `RNA`.

 For example, `vignette_config.yaml`, `read_counts_per_file.tsv`, `TPMs_all_CDS_all_samples.tsv`.